The-going/evlproject/content/dovetail/pipeline/usage/irq_handling.md

 {{% notice warning %}}
-If meeting real-time requirements is your goal, sharing an IRQ line among multiple devices can only be a bad idea.
-You may want to do that in desparate hardware situations **only**.
+If meeting real-time requirements is your goal, sharing an IRQ line among multiple devices operating from different execution stages (in-band vs out-of-band) can only be a bad idea design-wise.
+You should resort to this in desparate hardware situations **only**.
 {{% /notice %}}

 - Obviously, out-of-band handlers cannot be threaded (`IRQF_NO_THREAD`